dkwolf1/hass-security/docs/INSTALL_MANUAL.md

 # Manual Install

-While the easiest way to get started with [Scrutiny is using Docker](https://github.com/AnalogJ/scrutiny#docker), it is possible to run it manually without much work.
+While the easiest way to get started with [Hass-Security is using Docker](https://github.com/hass-security/hass-security#docker), it is possible to run it manually without much work.
 You can even mix and match, using Docker for one component and a manual installation for the other.
 There's also [an installer](INSTALL_ANSIBLE.md) which automates this manual installation procedure.

-Scrutiny is made up of three components: an influxdb Database, a collector and a webapp/api.
+Hass-Security is made up of three components: an influxdb Database, a collector and a webapp/api.
 Here's how each component can be deployed manually.

-> Note: the `/opt/scrutiny` directory is not hardcoded, you can use any directory name/path.
+> Note: the `/opt/hass-security` directory is not hardcoded, you can use any directory name/path.

 ## InfluxDB